voxeet/voxeet-uxkit-cordova/README.md

 The `VoxeetSDK` object is a singleton that enables interaction with the UXKit.
 The `UserInfo` class allows you to manipulate participants.

+### Breaking changes !

+*Android*

+Starting from Android API 33, the applications need to ask the user for the POST_NOTIFICATIONS permission.
+This is mostly required for push notification & when joining a conference.

+As lots of libraries are not yet compatible, it may be possible to ask for it using it's fully qualified name *"android.permission.POST_NOTIFICATIONS"*

 ### Initialization

 **Initialize the Voxeet UXKit with an Access Token**